 - ≥ 75% of foods portfolio volume will not exceed 1.1 grams of saturated fat per 100 Calories

-- Partner with communities to advance food security and make nutritious food accessible to 50 million people1
+- Partner with communities to advance food security and make nutritious food accessible to 50 million people.2

-We expect to achieve this goal through a combination of philanthropic and commercial initiatives.
-In order for commercial products to count towards the goal, they must:
+We are striving to achieve our food security goal through a combination of commercial and philanthropic initiatives.
+In order for commercial products to contribute towards the goal, they must:

-- Meet our internal Global Nutrition Criteria for Affordable Nutrition Initiatives, which includes maximum thresholds for nutrients to limit (added sugars, sodium, saturated fatty acids, and trans fat); minimum micronutrient levels to help combat hidden hunger; and food groups and nutrients to encourage such as whole grains and fiber; and
+- Meet our internal Global Nutrition Criteria for Affordable Nutrition Initiatives, which includes maximum thresholds for nutrients to limit (added sugars, sodium, saturated fats and trans-fat); minimum micronutrient levels to help combat hidden hunger; and food groups and nutrients to encourage such as whole grains and fiber; and

 - Be accessible to lower-income consumers at risk of poor nutrition.
 We determine this at the market level informed by local socioeconomic indicators and externally available data.